luyufan498/Adaptive-deep-learning-hardware/README.md

 The platform comes with pre-built hardware configurations, you can switch the hardware configurations as you want.

-## What is your need to run this project?
+## What do you need to run this project?
 #### hardware
 - ZCU104 development board
   - The design is based on zcu104.
 You can follow the link to build configurations for zcu102/106 or other zynqmp platforms